pramonettivega/getting_started_ndp/getting_started.md

 # Getting Started with NDP

 This introductory guide aims to provide collaborators with a comprehensive overview of some of the key features of the National Data Platform (NDP).
-The exploration is complemented by a sample exploratory data analysis.
+The exploration is complemented by a sample exploratory data analysis and model training.
 By the end of this tutorial, we will accomplish the following:

 - Navigate the data catalog
 - Initiate a computing instance